stanford-ssi/halation/README.md

 ### LIDAR / Object Avoidance / Rerouting Execution
 - ROS package for object avoidance/rerouting using LIDAR is contained within src/avoidance_rerouting
-- Launch using: ros2 run avoidance_rerouting mock_lidar_publisher (this starts a node that sends mock LIDAR signals to /scan)
+- Launch using: ros2 launch avoidance_rerouting avoidance_system.launch.xml (this simultaneously starts mock LIDAR signal, detection, and Foxglove visualization nodes)
-- To visualize LIDAR outputs, run: ros2 launch foxglove_bridge foxglove_bridge_launch.xml, then go to https://app.foxglove.dev/ssi-halation/dashboard (ask Hiroki to be invited to dashboard) and open up ws://localhost:8765 on Foxglove.
+- To visualize LIDAR outputs go to https://app.foxglove.dev/ssi-halation/dashboard (ask Hiroki to be invited to dashboard) and open up ws://localhost:8765 on Foxglove.
+- If Foxglove shows error there is a high probability that the Foxglove port hasn't been closed.
+Run below code: sudo lsof -i :8765 (8765 is the foxglove port) kill -9 <PID of Foxglove port>

 #### External ROS2 Packages related to LIDAR / Object Avoidance / Rerouting Execution
 - laser_segmentation: Convert raw LIDAR data to object segementation "https://github.com/ajtudela/laser_segmentation"